clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 We have added an `actionHelloWorld` method to our class.
 Notice here that the `action` prefix is mandatory in order to be called through the zeroframe api.

 We have two important elements that we are using here:
-1. **to**: represents the zite that called our command.
+1. **to**: represents the site that called our command.
-2. **response(to, json)**: the method that returns the response to the zite through websocket using json format.
+2. **response(to, json)**: the method that returns the response to the site through websocket using json format.

 We have finished our plugin.
 Now, let's test it!